-- c.
-You will need clickers to answer the questions in lecture.
-Each question answered correctly will be worth a total of 1.0 point: you will earn the first 0.5 points/question just by answering the questions; and you will earn the second 0.5 points/question by answering correctly the questions.
-Students who don't answer the questions, or whose clicker fails to communicate with my clicker receiver will get zero (0) points.
-So, make sure you have the correct clicker type and version, a clicker that works, and to have fresh batteries. - d.
+- d.
 A maximum of 5.0 points total per exam will be awarded from these questions.
 Points earned from these inclass activities will be awarded to the corresponding lecture exam (not to the final overall grade). - e.
 These are in-class activities, thus students missing a class will receive no credit.
-There will be no make ups for these in-class activities (no exceptions).
+There will be no makeups for these in-class activities (no exceptions).

-6. Practice/Reinforcement Activities
+Practice/Reinforcement Activities

-- a.
-Additional Lecture Activities: - i.
-There will be no points awarded in these lecture activities.
+i.
+Additional Lecture Activities:

+- There will be no points awarded in these lecture activities.
 These lecture activities are tools to practice and/or reinforce concepts presented in class.
-These lecture activities are optional; however, concepts reviewed in these lecture activities may be used to create questions for exams/quizzes/homework (see clause #1g above). - ii.
-Lecture activities will consist on activities found in the Study Area of Mastering: PhysioEx 9.1, Interactive Physiology (IP), A&P Flix, or Clinical Case Studies.
+These lecture activities are optional; however, concepts reviewed in these lecture activities may be used to create questions for exams/quizzes/homework (see clause #1g above). - Lecture activities will consist on activities found in the Study Area of Mastering: PhysioEx 9.1, Interactive Physiology (IP), A&P Flix, or Clinical Case Studies.

-b.
+ii.
 Additional Lab Activities:

-- i.
-There will be no points awarded in these lab activities.
+- There will be no points awarded in these lab activities.
 These lab activities are tools to practice and/or reinforce concepts presented in the lab.
-These activities are optional; however, concepts reviewed in these lab activities may be used to create questions for lab practical exams (see clause #4a above). - ii.
-Lab activities will consist on activities found in the Study Area of Mastering: Histology Atlas and PAL 3.0. - 7.
+These activities are optional; however, concepts reviewed in these lab activities may be used to create questions for lab practical exams (see clause #4g above). - Lab activities will consist on activities found in the Study Area of Mastering: Histology Atlas and PAL 3.0.

 NOTE.- Supplemental Instruction (SI) is offered for this course.
-SI sessions are free group study opportunities, scheduled three times per week.
+SI sessions are free group study opportunities, scheduled two or three times per week.
 Sessions are facilitated by an SI Leader, who has recently taken the course and received a high final grade.
 Attendance is voluntary.
 For information about the days, times, and locations for SI sessions, refer to www.utdallas.edu/studentsuccess/leaders/si.html.

-Enrollment into SI sessions is a recommended, encourage activity, but not a required activity.
+Enrollment into SI sessions is a recommended, encourage activity, and optional.
 Thus, no extra-points will be awarded for attending SI sessions.

-- 8. You will need a UTD photo ID to get into both lecture and lab exams.
-If you do not have an UTD photo ID presently, please make arrangements to get one before the first exam (photo ID on Driver Licenses/Cards/Badges are not considered substitute of UTD photo ID we need your UTD number next to your photo in the same document, not just your photo).
+You will need a UTD photo ID to get into both lecture and lab exams.
+If you do not have an UTD photo ID presently, please make arrangements to get one before the first exam (photo ID on Driver Licenses/Cards/Badges are not considered substitute of UTD photo ID - we need your UTD number next to your photo in the same document, not just your photo).
 No exam or grade will be given to students without UTD photo ID (no exceptions).
-We are aware of the expense to attend college, but having an UTD Comet ID is a requirement set by the university for all UTD students. - 9.
+We are aware of the expense to attend college, but having an UTD Comet ID is a requirement set by the university for all UTD students.

 In keeping with the spirit of the Privacy Act, grades and/or grade information will not be given to anyone other than the student and will not be discussed over the phone or emails.